cqbent/mwraadvisory/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.8: Add some performance improvements regarding clones and updates.
-A recommended updated for all.
+* 1.16.14: Various small tweaks and improvements.
+A recommended update for all.